Youth baseball, softball aim to start seasons in coming weeks

 “We are planning on having a summer season this summer, we are just waiting like everyone else on the state directions from the state CDC,” vice president of Bath Youth Baseball Leslie Gallant said.
 “We plan on having a season, we are very dedicated to that, however it will most likely look different but we want the kids out on the field.
 We just got the batting cages up and so we are ready to go but are just waiting on directions.”

-Winthrop Cal Ripken baseball and Babe Ruth softball president Lonney Steeves said he’s waiting for a go-ahead from Cal Ripken Baseball, but that he’s optimistic that they’ll have a season this summer.
+Winthrop Cal Ripken baseball and Babe Ruth softball president Lonney Steeves said he’s gone from targeting early June to July 1, and is matching with Maine Principals’ Association guidelines.

 “We’ve been putting together some thoughts about how can we disinfect the dugouts and bats and balls, and keep everybody separated as much as possible,” he said.
 “I’m trying to think about a way that we can run the program as inexpensively as possible. … If we’re able to run a program, I want to make sure that any kid that wants to do it can do it.”

-Steeves last week said that the leagues could get going quickly once given the all-clear.
+Steeves last week said that the leagues could go quickly from first tryouts to playing games.

 “If we started June 1, the tentative plan we put in place was to do a week of kind of placement activities, then create some teams, then have some practices the next week,” he said.
 “We were looking at starting games the middle of June and playing through the end of July.”